-Living in Baltimore MD
+Living in Washington DC,

 My interdisciplinary practice focuses on lightness and gravity, seeking to create poetic moments of objects appearing to be simultaneously floating and subject to the pull of gravity.
 While traveling in destitute areas, I became intrigued with a variety of found objects in deteriorated spaces.
 This discovery led me to further consider their original ready-made commercial state and the possibility of manipulating the material in order to create moments of pause in time and space.
 Materials I use have been altered, and while some are no longer recognizable, others are left in a raw state.
 The alterations aestheticize the materials with a balance of elegant crudeness creating a dichotomy that draws the viewer in.